aramirezfr/AircraftCrashAnalysis/README.md

 # Aircraft Acquisition Proposal

 ## Overview:
-Utilizing a dataset encompassing aviation accident data, I have conducted a comprehensive analysis with the aim of providing recommendations for the optimal aircraft selection to ensure a successful business venture.
+I have conducted a datananalysis with the aim of providing recommendations for the optimal aircraft selection to ensure a successful business venture.
 This analysis is grounded in three key recommendations and factors crucial for evaluating the viability of initiating such a business endeavor.

 ## Business Understanding:
-The company is exploring the procurement and operation of airplanes for both commercial and private enterprises.
+The company is exploring the operation of airplanes for both commercial and private enterprises.
 The forthcoming data analysis is designed to assist the company in identifying aircraft with the lowest risk profile, aiding in the informed decision-making process for the initiation of this new business endeavor.